ColeParsons/MusicBiz/README.md

-An album ratings website, currently still in development process.
+An album ratings website, currently in the beginning stages.

 HELP ADD TO THE ARTIST DATABASE:
 ## Starting from the Terminal